dspsandbox/lidarTDC/README.md

 4. Power up the device and connect it to your ethernet router/switch.

-5. Find the IP address of the device.
+5. Find the automatically assigned IP address of the device.
 This is most easily achieved by entering the configuration panel of your router or by using a network scanning tool.

 6. SSH into your Cora-Z7-10 (usr: xilinx pwd: xilinx):
 ```
-ssh xilinx@X.X.X.X
+ssh xilinx@<IP address>
 ```
-where *X.X.X.X* is the IP address found in the previous step.

 7. Change the etherent settings to use a static IP address.
 ```